cindy-zhaoxy/Diary-Friendship-App/README.md

 - [x] User can log out.
 - [x] User can view comments on a post.
 - [x] User can add a new comment.
-- [] User can add a profile picture.
 - [x] Profile pictures are shown for posts and comments.
 ----
 - [x] User sees app icon in home screen and styled launch screen.